DuPont: 1981 to 1999

-In 1981, DuPont acquired Conoco Inc., a major American oil and gas producing company, which gave it a secure source of petroleum feedstocks needed for the manufacturing of many of its fiber and plastics products.
-The acquisition, which made DuPont one of the top ten U.S.-based petroleum and natural gas producers and refiners, came about after a bidding war with the giant distillery Seagram Company Ltd. Seagram became DuPont's largest single shareholder, with four seats on the board of directors.
-On April 6, 1995, after being approached by Seagram Chief Executive Officer Edgar Bronfman Jr., DuPont announced a deal in which the company would buy back all the shares owned by Seagram.
+In 1981, DuPont acquired Conoco, a major American oil and gas producing company, who outbid Conoco's largest shareholder, Seagram.
+The transaction gave DuPont a secure source of petroleum feedstocks needed for the manufacturing of many of its fiber and plastics products and made DuPont one of the top ten U.S.-based petroleum and natural gas producers and refiners.
+Seagram became DuPont's largest single shareholder, with a 24% stake and four seats on the board of directors.
+In April 1995, Seagram sold most of its stake in DuPont back to the company for $8.8 billion; Seagram maintained a 1.2% stake.

-In 1999, DuPont spun off Conoco and sold all of its shares.
+In August 1999, DuPont spun off Conoco and sold all of its shares.
 Conoco later merged with Phillips Petroleum Company.